Strong identifiability and parameter learning in regression with heterogeneous response: Introduction

-Our identifiability and parameter estimation theory inherits from and generalizes several recent developments in the finite mixture models literature. \cite{chen1995optimal} initiated the theoretical investigation of parameter estimation in a univariate finite mixture model by introducing a notion of \emph{strong} identifiability. \cite{nguyen2013convergence} developed a theory for both finite and infinite mixture models in a multivariate setting using optimal transport distances. \cite{Ho-Nguyen-EJS-16} studied convergence rates in various families of vector-matrix distributions.
-See also \cite{guha2021posterior} and the references therein.
-A recurring and central concept in these papers is the notion of strong identifiability of (unconditional) mixtures of density functions.
-Note that this is a condition on a parametrized family of density function $f$ of $y$, as there is no covariate $x$ here.
-At a high level, $f$ satisfies a strong identifiability condition if the family of functions $f$ along with their partial derivatives with respect to the parameters up to a certain order are linearly independent.
+Our parameter estimation theory inherits from and generalizes several recent developments in the finite mixture models literature. \cite{chen1995optimal} initiated the theoretical investigation of parameter estimation in a univariate finite mixture model by introducing a notion of \emph{strong} identifiability. \cite{nguyen2013convergence} developed a theory for both finite and infinite mixture models in a multivariate setting using optimal transport distances. \cite{Ho-Nguyen-EJS-16} studied convergence rates in various families of vector-matrix distributions.
+A central concept in these papers is the notion of strong identifiability of (unconditional) mixtures of density functions.
+This is a condition on a parametrized family of density function $f$ of $y$, as there is no covariate $x$ here.
+At a high level, it requires that the family of function $f$, along with their partial derivatives with respect to the parameters up to a certain order, are linearly independent.
 Once this condition is satisfied, one can establish a lower bound on the distance between mixture distributions in terms of the optimal transport distances between the corresponding latent mixing parameters.
-Such a bound is called an "inverse bound", which plays a crucial role in deriving the rates of parameter estimates.
+Such a bound is called an \emph{inverse bound}, which plays a crucial role in deriving the rates of parameter estimates.